Models & Providers

 Click the model name at the bottom left of any chat input to open the model dropdown.

-1. Models are grouped by source: Rabbitholes tiers first, then agent providers, then your configured cloud providers
+Models are grouped by source: the Rhai group first (Auto, then the hosted catalog), then agent providers, then your configured cloud providers

 Use the Manage AI Models link at the bottom of the dropdown to jump straight to provider settings.